Office of Indigenous Initiatives Indigenous Identity Verification Process can be found here:

 My maternal grandparents were Indian Residential School Survivors are twi pl̓wic̓ia Elizabeth Lezard (Manual) and naʔł twi stiʔulaʕxʷ Ernest Lezard.

 My paternal grandparents were Indian Residential School Survivors are twiʔ Katherine Baptiste (Alec) naʔł twiʔ George Baptiste.

 We are all status First Nations members under the Indian Act of the Penticton Indian Band and we are all members under our nations custom membership code.
 As sqilxw people, we have lived on the territory known as the Okanagan Valley since the beginning of people on those lands.
 My traditional territories stretch from Mica Creek, just north of modern-day Revelstoke, [unceded] British Columbia (BC) and east to Kootenay Lake, south to Washington state and west into the Nicola Valley.

-I continue to live as a guest on the lands of the Anishinaabe and Haudenosaunee peoples for the past twenty plus years and am responsible to upholding the Dish with One Spoon treaty in my nation-to-nation relations with the caretakers of these territories.
+I continue to live as an invited guest on the lands of the Anishinaabe and Haudenosaunee peoples for the past twenty plus years and am responsible to upholding the Dish with One Spoon treaty in my nation-to-nation relations with the caretakers of these territories.

 I am very grateful to be here in the Laurier Brantford Community where I am being supported to thrive and excel as a critical Indigenous Scholar, prior to joining this scholarly community in 2021, I held an appointment with the Faculty of Social Work at University of Manitoba.